tediyang/Customer_churn_prediction/README.md

 # # Customer Churn Prediction

-# Binary classication problem which involved predicting customers liable to churn or not using LogisticRegression.
+# Binary classification problem which involved predicting customers liable to churn or not using LogisticRegression.

 | Tool  |                |